Skip to main content

 Students majoring in psychology must have departmental approval for electives taken outside the department.
 We recommend consulting the Department of Psychology before enrolling in courses offered by other departments.
 It is recommended that all students seek additional advising from faculty and advising staff to determine whether additional course work in mathematics, programming, physical or biological sciences, philosophy, or in any other discipline may be valuable, given students’ specific academic or professional goals after graduation.

-Lower-Division Course Requirements for the BA
+Lower-Division Course Requirements for all BA Majors in Psychology

 Experimental psychology uses scientific tools and concepts: knowledge of formal systems such as logic or calculus, probability theory, computer science, chemistry, biology, physics, and statistics.
 Accordingly, students in upper-division courses must have an adequate background in these topics.
 Prerequisites for individual courses are specified in the catalog.